programminghistorian/ph-submissions/lessons/detecting-text-reuse-with-passim.md

   ```bash
   >>> tar -xvf /tmp/spark-2.4.6-bin-hadoop2.7.tgz -C /usr/local/
   ```
 3. Add the directory where you installed Spark to your `PATH` environment variable.
-To do so temporarily run
+To add the directory to your `PATH` environment variable temporarily, run the following command:
   ```bash
   >>> export PATH="/usr/local/spark-2.4.6-bin-hadoop2.7/bin:$PATH"  # note that "/usr/local/" is the directory specified above, if you specified another directory change this accordingly
   ```
-to do this permanently open the file `~/.bashrc` with your favorite text editor and add the following line anywhere in the file:
+To add the directory to your `PATH` environment variable permanently, open the file `~/.bashrc` with your favorite text editor and add the following line anywhere in the file:
   ```bash
   >>> export PATH="/usr/local/spark-2.4.6-bin-hadoop2.7/bin:$PATH"
   ```
-After having done so, you need to open another terminal window *OR* run the following line so that your `PATH` is updated with the change you just made.
+After editing `~/.bashrc`, you need to open another terminal window or run the following line so that your `PATH` variable is updated with the change you just made.
   ```bash
   >>> source ~/.bashrc
   ```

-## Verify the installation
+## Verify the Installation

-At this point you have installed `passim` and all required packages on your machine.
-If you type `passim --help` from the command line, you should see an output similar to the following:
+At this point you have installed passim and all required packages on your machine.
+If you type `passim --help` in the command line, you should see output similar to the following:

 ```bash
 Ivy Default Cache set to: /Users/matteo/.ivy2/cache